Cammo EstateSat 17 Jan

 There is one toilet in the Lodge, (please remove muddy shoes before entering) but there are options for visiting shopping centres on the way eg The Gyle

-A Leaf & Bean coffee van should be open during the event serving hot drinks and snacks.
-Bring you own cup.
+A Leaf & Bean coffee van should be open during the event serving hot drinks and snacks, bring you own cup if you can.
 Contactless payments only.

 Dog restrictions